axodotdev/oranda/docs/src/configuration/reference.md

 Disables reading the changelog file, meaning that oranda will fall back to embedding the GitHub release body instead.

+#### components.changelog.generate_rss_feed

+> Added in version 0.5.0.

+- Type: bool, Default: `true`

+Disables the built-in generation of a RSS feed file for your changelog.

 ### components.funding

 > Added in version 0.1.0.